-Phong Nha-Ke Bang National Park was designated a UNESCO World Heritage Site in 2003 as it is home to the oldest karst mountains in Asia as well as literally hundreds of cave systems.
-This complex underground cave system also includes the largest cave in the world by volume – Hang Son Doong.
+Phong Nha-Ke Bang National Park was designated a UNESCO World Heritage Site in 2003.
+It is home to the oldest karst mountains in Asia as well as literally hundreds of cave systems.
+This complex underground cave system also includes the largest cave in the world by volume – the immense Hang Son Doong cave.
 You’ll have to drop a pretty penny to explore it, but there are plenty of others in the area to keep you happily spelunking.

-Read on to learn all about what to eat, where to stay, and what to do during your trip to Phong Nha!
+Read on to learn all about the absolute best things to do in Phong Nha!

 - The currency in Vietnam is the Dong (VND).
-At the time of writing (September of 2018), the conversation rate was about 23,404 VND to $1 USD.
-So if we say that something costs 50,000 VND, that’s just about $2 USD.
+At the time of writing, the conversation rate was about 23,000 VND to $1 USD.
+So if we say that something costs 50,000 VND, that’s just a little more than $2 USD.

 - There are several ATMs around Phong Nha so no need to bring excess cash unless you really want to.